Frequently Asked Questions

 What if I have an emergency when the office is closed?

 For a non-life threatening emergency, students can call Healthlink at 1-888-267-3675.
 If you live on campus and have an emergency, let your residence life staff know immediately.
 If you are unable to contact your residence life staff, you may also contact UNSCA Police by dialing 55 from any campus phone or 336-770-3362 if you are off campus.

 What if I am worried about a friend or a student?

 Often it is helpful for students to share their worries about friends or family members, and we encourage you to make an appointment to do this.
 You will be able to speak confidentially with a counselor and receive advice about how to deal with your concerns about this person.

 If your friend or fellow student speaks to you about feelings of hopelessness or thoughts of death or dying, take these signs seriously.
 He or she may require immediate assistance and intervention.
 Please do not hesitate to call us or UNCSA Police if you have questions or concerns.

 There is no cost for counseling at UNCSA to full-time students paying the Student Health Fee.

 How many sessions do I have available for counseling?

 Many college counseling centers across the country limit the number of sessions students may attend during an academic year.
-Students at UNCSA have the benefit of no limits to the number of sessions a student can attend if such care is needed.
-Counseling will be made available for as long as progress is made.
+Students at UNCSA have the benefit of 8 sessions per semester in addition to walk-in and crisis appointment availability as needed.